cartal/jekyll-now/about.md

 ---

 I'm a Nicaraguan computational biologist in Sarah Teichmann's [group](http://www.teichlab.org/) at the Wellcome Sanger Institute.
-I'm very interested in applying methods from the artificial intelligence field to multiomics datasets.
+I'm very interested in the studying the inflammatory response and tissue repair applying methods from the artificial intelligence field to multiomics datasets.

 ---